k-mc-k/My-Guides/MySQLCheatSheet.md

 **A few things to note:**
 - a semicolon is used at the end of every statment to terminate the command ( ; )
-- the asterisk symbol ( * ) represents selecting all columns in a table
+- the asterisk symbol ( * ) is used to select all columns in a table
-- single line (--) and double line (/* */) comments can be used to describe or provide clarity about the SQL statemnt
+- single line (--) and double line (/* */) comments can be used to describe or provide clarity about the SQL statement
 - exit mysql in your terminal by typing ***exit;***

 ### Login into MySQL